tribesthatmaybe/modpack/docs/npc.md

 ## Assorted

 These clones are kinda a grab bag of miscreants, hippies, and long lost punks.
+Tab one.

 * The Party Kids Brad, Chad, Kara, Karen are just party kids.
 They show up with the `test_party_kids` struccture.
 * The Tumbleweed Farmer is a Traveller who has been out in the desert for a long time.
 He will sell you things the Reverse Carinies would consider to be matter out of place.
 [Skin credit](https://www.minecraftskins.com/skin/13742380/old-desert-man/).
 * Third Year Joe hasn't been in the Block Rock Desert as long as he thinks.
 Chill Reverse Carnie who can be found in villages and in the middle of nowhere.
 [Skin credit](https://minecraftskins.com/skin/14784730/punk-in-leather-jacket/).
+* She goes by various names but always answers to Aura.
+She is a traveller who hangs around in certain areas doing what she can to keep people safe.

 ## Quest Helpers

 These clones are traders and plot elements.
+Tab two.

 * Arnold runs a industry focused shop which can show up in villages and work camps.
 * Badger rolls around with a shotgun and and attitude.
 [Skin credit](https://www.minecraftskins.com/skin/11823815/pyro-roadie/).